RIMS Director of Certification Denise Osorio: The Importance of Recertifying and Upcoming Recertification Webinar

 Thank you, Denise.
 We’ll follow up soon with updates on the RIMS-CRMP course and exam amid the coronavirus pandemic.

-RIMS-CRMP holders should register for the Recertification: Keep Your RIMS-CRMP Active webinar, which will be held complimentary for all on June 4th, 2:00 pm – 3:00 pm EDT.
+RIMS-CRMP holders should register for the Recertification: Keep Your RIMS-CRMP Active webinar, which will be complimentary for all on November 1, 2021 from 2:00 pm – 3:00 pm EDT.

 Interview by Justin Smulison, RIMS Business Content Manager